Henri Joyeux: Education

-Henri Joyeux was born in Montpellier, where he studied medicine.
-He got his PhD from the University of Montpellier in 1972 with a thesis on artificial gut with total parenteral nutrition.
+Joyeux was born in Montpellier, where he studied medicine.
+He graduated from the University of Montpellier in 1972 with a PhD thesis on artificial gut with total parenteral nutrition.

 Medical career

-In 1973, Henri Joyeux became surgeon at the Regional Cancer Institute of Montpellier.
-He was also appointed director of the Laboratory of Nutrition and Experimental Oncology at the Cancer Institute of Montpellier in 1972, at the age of only 27.
+In 1973, Joyeux became surgeon at the Regional Cancer Institute of Montpellier.
+He was also appointed director of the Laboratory of Nutrition and Experimental Oncology at the Cancer Institute of Montpellier in 1972.
 In 1980, he became professor of oncology at the University of Montpellier, and then professor of general surgery in 1986.

-Henri Joyeux was awarded the Antoine Lacassagne award in 1986 for his research on artificial nutrition and its therapeutic use in digestive track cancers.
+Joyeux was awarded the Antoine Lacassagne award in 1986 for his research on artificial nutrition and its therapeutic use in digestive track cancers.
 He joined the Curie Institute of Paris as head of the Visceral and Digestive Surgery Department in 1992 and became a member of the New York Academy of Sciences on the same year.
 Two years later, in 1994, he became a member of the French National Academy of Surgery.

 In 2008, he was made Chevalier (Knight) of the Legion of Honour for "41 years of service in civil, military and associative activities".